Fungal Acne: Symptoms, Causes and Treatment

-Fungal acne, often known as pityrosporum folliculitis, occurs when a type of yeast called Malassezia grows excessively on the skin.
-Unlike traditional acne caused by bacteria, fungal acne results from a yeast imbalance.
-This condition can lead to small, itchy bumps on the skin that resemble acne but don't respond to typical acne treatments.
+Fungal Acne causes, also known as pityrosporum folliculitis, occurs when the yeast Malassezia grows excessively on the skin.
+Unlike regular acne, which is caused by bacteria, fungal acne is triggered by a yeast imbalance.
+This condition leads to small, itchy bumps that resemble acne but don’t respond to standard acne treatments.

 Fungal acne typically presents in two main types based on the severity and distribution of the condition.
 The first type is characterized by small, uniform bumps on the skin, often appearing on the forehead, chest, and back.
 These bumps can be itchy and inflamed.
 The second type manifests as larger, cystic acne lesions that are more painful and can lead to scarring if not treated promptly.
 Understanding these distinctions is crucial in determining the appropriate treatment approach for fungal acne.